 The European VLCD Industry Group was positioned as the main and most influential trade association for manufacturers and distributors of VLCD products in both UK and Europe, with policy makers contacting the group when relevant matters relating to the revision of the dietetic foods legislation arose.

-Whitehouse initiated a comprehensive programme of direct communication and stakeholder engagement with MEPs, key officials at the European Commission, the Permanent Representations and Competent Authorities of the then 27 member states, including the Department of Health in the UK.
+Whitehouse initiated a comprehensive programme of direct communication and stakeholder engagement with MEPs, key officials at the European Commission, the Permanent Representations and Competent Authorities of the then 27 member states, including the Department of Health and Social Care in the UK.
 This programme was carefully managed to ensure that Members’ concerns were noted at the highest possible level and that Members’ comments and views were incorporated into the revised legislation.

 During this programme of communication and engagement, Whitehouse built up excellent relations with Commission policy-makers, MEPs and other trade associations with similar interests.

 The idea of classifying VLCDs under the definition of medical foods has now been abandoned, as the new legislation, Regulation (EU) 609/2013 on food intended for infants and young children, food for special medical purposes, and total diet replacement for weight control was adopted in summer 2013.
 Instead, total diet replacements for weight control will benefit from a specific set of rules – setting out specific compositional and labelling criteria – that were developed by the European Commission following an opinion by the European Food Safety Authority.